February 8, 2026 · 7 min read

 What actually protects you

 Specific controls that matter: a documented determination procedure that your team follows consistently, training records showing that staff understand the rule, deadline tracking with escalation when data collection stalls, written designation agreements when responsibility shifts, and five-year retention of all determination records, certifications, and agreements.
 None of this is complicated.
 It just has to actually exist and actually be followed.
+Our Filing Kit includes templates for all of these.

 Ready to classify a live file?